And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 All these companies we're talking about here are international companies.

-We're not only bailing out American investors and customers, but investors, investors and customers worldwide.
+We're not only bailing out American investors and customers, but investors and customers worldwide.

 The issue is the wrong kind of regulation, the wrong kind of regulating.

-To say that any industry in this country is free of regulations utterly ignorant.
+To say that any industry in this country is free of regulation is utterly ignorant.

 You cannot build an extension on your home without receiving an endless number of permits from local government.

-Hell half the time you can't build a house where you want to build it, because you got to walk a tightrope and a minefield of environmentalist wacko regulations, stupid tax laws from your local community.
+Hell, half the time, you can't build a house where you want to build it because you've got to walk a tightrope in a minefield of environmentalist wacko regulations, stupid tax laws from your local community.

 In some places, you even have to get permission for the color of your house you're going to paint.